 Each of the lunar months consists of thirty days and is marked by a constellation and associated with an emblematic animal called the master of the month (zla ba'i bdag po).
 During each season, characterized by certain events observable in the external environment, the organ pulses, corresponding to the life element of the season, are said to be flourishing (dar ba).
-For example, during the seventy-two days of the spring season the element of wood prevails.
-The pulses of the liver and gall bladder (the two organs associated with the wood element), flourish in accordance with these external phenomena.
+For example, during the seventy-two days of the spring season the element of wood prevails.74 Trees blossom and the lark sings.
+During this period, the pulses of the liver and gall bladder (the two organs associated with the wood element), flourish in accordance with these external phenomena.
 This pulse is described as beating thin and twisted, like the singing of a lark or like the string of a lute.